 Accuracy takes the first place.
-DMS should measure what it is intended to measure and keep false positives/negatives to a minimum.
+Driver monitoring solution should measure what it is intended to measure and keep false positives/negatives to a minimum.

 Also, the OEMs try to change the vehicle’s design to introduce new concepts and enhance the driver’s comfort.
 Hence, it’s a challenge to create a product that can adapt to these changes.

-Most importantly, the DMS must be ASIL certified since the solution is linked to safety-critical ADAS and autonomous driving functions.
+Most importantly, the Driver monitoring solution must be ASIL certified since the solution is linked to safety-critical ADAS and autonomous driving functions.

 Why Automotive Safety Integrity Level (ASIL) rating?

-One of the most essential features of a driver monitoring system is driver gaze and eye-tracking.
-The image sensors used in driver monitoring systems are expected to have a set of features required to achieve ASIL- B certification.
+One of the most essential features of a DMS is driver gaze and eye-tracking.
+The image sensors used in DMS are expected to have a set of features required to achieve ASIL- B certification.

 The first question that comes to mind is, why do we need an ASIL certification in the first place?
 What ASIL rating is required to meet the current and future needs?